Skip to main content

 • The Dean E. Smith Opening Doors Fund was established in 2015 by UNC-Chapel Hill for talented undergraduate students and for graduate students in education and in social work.
 The fund honors the 36-year coaching legacy of Dean E. Smith and commemorates his many acts of courage and integrity in defying segregation.
 Dean E. Smith Scholars exemplify the qualities of leadership, service, excellence, and a passion for social justice.

-• The Social Justice Scholarship Fund was established by the Edelman Foundation and friends of our School to support scholarships for students who will increase the diversity of our student body.
+• The Social Justice Scholarship Fund was established by the Edelman Foundation and friends of our School.
 David A. Edelman is an alumnus of our School.
-Preference is given to students who are in financial need, have good academic standing, and enhance diversity in our School.
+The Fund shall be used to support students interested in serving underrepresented populations and shall be awarded on the basis of need and merit.

 • The Florence Soltys Scholarship was established in 2007 in memory of Florence Soltys who was a distinguished faculty member at our School.
 Preference is given to students who have chosen to work in the field of serving the aging population.